EmGarr/kerod/README.md

 - [x] [Feature Pyramidal Network](https://arxiv.org/abs/1612.03144)
 - [x] DeTr from: [End to end object detection with transformers](https://ai.facebook.com/research/publications/end-to-end-object-detection-with-transformers)
-- [x] Single scale SMCA: [Fast Convergence of DETR with Spatially Modulated Co-Attention](https://arxiv.org/pdf/2101.07448.pdf)
+- [x] Single scale SMCA (WIP not 100% the exact implementation of the paper): [Fast Convergence of DETR with Spatially Modulated Co-Attention](https://arxiv.org/pdf/2101.07448.pdf)
 - [ ] [Mask-RCNN](https://arxiv.org/abs/1703.06870) (Much of the pieces are already here just need to put everything together.
 It will arrive soon.)

 ## Try Kerod